 On the plus side, the owners of these homes may exclude some art and keepsakes, but commonly these houses are sold furnished.
 Move in with a suitcase of clothes and you’re done.

-Information and links were accurate in April, 2011, but for the latest prices and listings, go to the home pages of Mexico Beach Property and Paradise Properties.
+All information was updated in 2020, but for the latest prices and listings, go to the home page of Mexico Beach Property then branch out from there if you don't find what you're looking for.

 Story and photos by Timothy Scott.